quarkiverse/quarkus-jasperreports/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=flat-square)](https://opensource.org/licenses/Apache-2.0)
 [![Build](https://github.com/quarkiverse/quarkus-jasperreports/actions/workflows/build.yml/badge.svg)](https://github.com/quarkiverse/quarkus-jasperreports/actions/workflows/build.yml)

-A Quarkus extension that lets you utilize [JasperReports](https://community.jaspersoft.com/download-jaspersoft/community-edition/).
-JasperReports is an open source Java reporting tool that can write to a variety of targets, such as: screen, a printer, into PDF, HTML, Microsoft Excel, RTF, ODT, CSV, XSLX, PPTX, DOCX, or XML files.
+A Quarkus extension that lets you utilize [JasperReports](https://github.com/TIBCOSoftware/jasperreports).
+JasperReports is an open source Java reporting tool that can write to a variety of targets, such as: screen, a printer, into PDF, HTML, Microsoft Office (XSLX, PPTX, DOCX), RTF, ODT, CSV, or XML files.

+> [!NOTE]
+> The main purpose of this extension is to make JasperReports work in a native executable built with GraalVM/Mandrel.

 ## Getting started